AirLift: A Fast and Comprehensive Technique for Remapping Alignments between Reference Genomes: Evaluation

-We next look at how using AirLift reduces the time to map a set of reads to an updated reference genome by reducing the number of reads that we must map.
-Figure~\ref{fig:airlift_speedup} plots the speedup (y-axis) in execution time for
+We first demonstrate how AirLift reduces the time to map a set of reads to an updated reference genome by reducing the number of reads that we must map.
+Figure~\ref{fig:airlift_speedup} plots the execution times (y-axis) for mapping a read set to a new reference genome using three different remapping tools, \emph{CrossMap}, AirLift, and \emph{LiftOver} compared to the baseline of \emph{fully remapping} the entire read set from an old reference genome to the new reference genome.
+We provide the speedup of AirLift over fully mapping the read set to the new reference (i.e., $T_{\text{Full Mapping}}/T_{\text{AirLift}}$) above each bar.